curl/everything-curl/cmdline-passwords.md

 ### Network leakage

-Secondly, this command line sends the user credentials to a HTTP server, which is a clear-text protocol that is open for men in the middle or other snoopers to spy on the connection and see what is sent.
+Secondly, this command line sends the user credentials to an HTTP server, which is a clear-text protocol that is open for men in the middle or other snoopers to spy on the connection and see what is sent.
 In this command line example, it makes curl use HTTP Basic authentication and that is completely insecure.

 There are several ways to avoid this, and the key is of course then to avoid protocols or authentication schemes that sends credentials in the plain over